simonsdave/tor-async-couchdb/samples/loadgen/README.md

 the loadgen utility is designed to exercise ```tor-async-couchdb```'s conflict resolution logic which is trigged when multiple requests attempt to do things to the same resource.
-The probability is a conflict being generated increases both as the number of concurrent requests increases and the number of resources decreases.
+The probability of a conflict being generated increases both as the number of concurrent requests increases, the percentage of ```PUT``` requests increases and the number of resources decreases.